 ASA Assessment: Complaints upheld

+advertiser.
 The email subject line and headline text in the body of the email both stated Meet the Etesia Calendar Girls at Saltex and included details of the trade fair.
-However, although the images in the email were a reasonable representation of the
+However, although the images in the email were a reasonable

 We acknowledged that the images were relevant to both the nature of the calendar and the models' appearance at the trade fair, but considered that they were likely to be seen as objectifying women and were therefore sexist.
 For those reasons, we